open/close all folders

 - Mirrors ends with the main character, Ben, seemingly becoming trapped in the realm of mirrors or somewhat similar.
 He just saved his wife and kids from the fate his sister met at the hands of an evil demon who lives in mirrors, and now they may never see him again.
 (Unless there's a sequel, the ending has way too many loose strings left untied)

 - The Mist.
 The hero leads an escape voyage.
 As expected, not everything goes according to plan.
 Mere minutes after killing the religious zealot, Ollie is killed by a giant enemy crab.
 The main character and four others (two elderly people, a young lady, and his child son) escape in a car.
 Driving miles and miles through the mist, they find no survivors.
 The main character happens upon his house, where he sees his dead wife strung against the wall with the acid-web.
 They continue driving until they run out of gas.
 The main character has Ollie's gun, and while his son is asleep, silently agrees with the other three that death would release them.
 He holds the gun to his son's head, and shoots just as he's waking up.
 Then he kills the other three.
 Turns out there were only four bullets.
 None left for him.
 He falls out of the car on purpose, in his distress, screaming for the monsters in the mist to come claim him.
 He hears some noise behind him...
 When army folk in gas masks and flamethrowers come.
 He stares dumbfounded at them.
 He just killed his own son, and for no reason at all.
+Gets even better when you notice the army drove up from behind his car.
+He had been actively driving away from help the whole time, and would likely have been rescued very shortly had they stayed at the store.

 - Moulin Rouge! (the 1952 version): it plays out like the typical last-minute catch, with Toulouse-Lautrec racing to find and apologize to his love... and he doesn't make it.
 He goes into an absinthe-induced stupor and dies, while people misunderstand his art and motivations.
 Before he dies, the dancers from the first scene in the Moulin Rouge come back to dance for him one last time before fading out as he dies.
 The only thing that stops it from becoming a total Downer Ending is the hint that he will go to Heaven.
 The 2001 Moulin Rouge also ends sadly, but it's a Foregone Conclusion anyway.
 It's also implied that the act of writing their story has enabled Christian to deal with his grief and that he will now move on with his life as a successful writer.